Athens Metro rolling stock

 Electric Multiple Units (EMU) are powered on the metro network of Athens, with five or six coaches.
 EMU-5s are of a former type and are limited to Line 1.
 On Lines 2 and 3, routes are only operated with EMU-6s.
-The trainsets were put into operation at STASY (Statheres Sygkoinonies) in 2011, with its establishment (previously operated for the companies ISAP S.A. and AMEL S.A.).
+The trainsets were put into operation by STASY (Statheres Sygkoinonies) in 2011, with its establishment (previously operated from the companies ISAP S.A. for Line 1 and AMEL S.A. for Lines 2&3).